ekomsSavior/PHISH_HUNTER_PRO/README.md

 ## ADDITIONAL TIPS

 - The Deep Recon module saves raw HTML pages — inspect them in your browser to discover hidden fields, script injections, and backdoors.
+- DIRB scan results depend on the structure of the target.
+Static pages or dead buckets may return no results.
 - Use tools like `ffuf`, `dirb`, or `gobuster` with custom wordlists for advanced enumeration.
 - Use `curl -v` to explore redirect chains or form behavior.
 - Query phishing site IPs directly on [https://shodan.io](https://shodan.io) for infrastructure recon.